What to Read Next

 There's a 100 Great Reads for Years 3 & 4 and 100 Great Reads for Years 5 & 6.
 These are by no means exhaustive lists but are a great starting point.

 The above lists have been made so you can print them as a booklet.
 In your printer options, select:

 If you're stuck on what to read next, you can ask Mrs Parr for some suggestions.
+Based on the information you provide, she will try to match you and a riveting read together!
 Please complete the form by clicking on the books picture above.